3C277.1 e-MERLIN workshop: Part 2 - Imaging

 Amp+phase self-calibration 171.717 0.174 986.879

-While the first part of this tutorial fixed residual calibration errors associated with approximate gain and phase solutions derived from the phase calibrator, the second part investigated the various imaging techniques which can be used to extenuate features.
-In the first instance we used statwt to optimally reweigh the data to have maximum sensitivity.
-We find that the Cm telescope is the most sensitive (as it is 32m wide), but also contains all the long baselines.
-As a result these long baselines are expressed more when imaging resulting in a higher resolution image than what we've seen before.
-As a result the peak flux reduces but so did the sensitivity!
-IN addition, we used multiscale clean to better deconvolve the large fluffy structures which standard clean can struggle with.
+While the first part of this tutorial addressed residual calibration errors related to approximate gain and phase solutions derived from the phase calibrator, the second part explored the different imaging techniques that can be used to enhance features.
+Initially, we utilized statwt to optimally reweight the data for maximum sensitivity.
+We find that the Cm telescope is the most sensitive (due to its 32m width) and also includes all the long baselines.
+Consequently, these long baselines become more prominent when imaging, resulting in a higher resolution image than what we've seen before.
+As a result, the peak flux decreases, but so does the sensitivity!
+In addition, we employed multiscale clean to better deconvolve the large, fluffy structures that standard clean can struggle with.

-The next step that we did was to taper the weights with respect to uv distance.
-The downweighting of the long baselines means that we are more sensitive to larger structures hence our resolution is lower.
-However, because of the sensitivity contained in these long baselines, we have a much larger rms.
+The next step we took was to taper the weights according to the $uv$ distance.
+The downweighting of the long baselines means that we are more sensitive to larger structures, which results in lower resolution.
+However, due to the sensitivity inherent in these long baselines, we experience a much larger RMS.

-And finally, we introduced robust weighting schemes.
-These schemes provide a clear way to achieve intermediate resolutions between naturally weighted and uniformly weighted data.
+Finally, we introduced robust weighting schemes.
+These schemes offer a clear method to achieve intermediate resolutions between naturally weighted and uniformly weighted data.

 Peak Brightness Noise (rms) S/N Beam size